statisticsnorway/fe-workbench-ui/README.md

 Run `yarn start` and navigate to `http://localhost:3000/`

-For running the application standalone, without any service dependencies, run `yarn start:local`
+For running the application standalone, without any service dependencies (that is, with mock data), run the script `start_dev.sh`

+### Properties / Configuration
+Properties for each environment (typically, URLs to APIs) are stored in .js files in the `properties` folder.
+Which file to used is decided by
+`./properties/properties.js`.
+If `yarn test` is run, it will use `properties-test.js`, otherwise, it will use the environment variable
+`REACT_APP_ENV` to resolve which properties to use

+If you want to run the application with specific environment properties, run `REACT_APP_ENV=<environment> yarn start` where `<environment>` matches the `properties-<environment>.js` file you want to use

 ### Run tests
 `yarn test` runs all tests and `yarn coverage` calculates (rather unreliably) test coverage.